kurator-dev/kurator/docs/proposals/rollout/rollout.md

     Namespace string `json:"namespace,omitempty"`
 }

-// Kurator calls the testloader via webhook to generate a load of traffic accessing service.
+// Kurator generates traffic load by invoking the testloader through a webhook to request the service.
 // e.g.
 // webhooks:
-//   - name: "load test"
-//     type: rollout
-//     timeoutSeconds: 15
+//   - timeoutSeconds: 15
 //     commend:
 //       - "hey -z 1m -q 10 -c 2 http://podinfo-canary.test:9898/"
 // The above example means that during trafficAnalysis, the cmd of "http://flagger-loadtester.test/" is invoked
 // to execute the command "hey -z 1m -q 10 -c 2 http://podinfo-canary.test:9898/"
 type Webhook struct {
-    // Type of this webhook
-    // Different types mean different actions when the webhook check fails.
-    Type HookType `json:"type"`

-    // Name of this webhook
-    Name string `json:"name"`

     // TimeoutSeconds defines request timeout for this webhook
     // Defaults to 60
-    TimeoutSeconds *int `json:"timeoutSeconds,omitempty"`
+    TimeoutSeconds int `json:"timeoutSeconds,omitempty"`

     // Command defines to commends that executed by webhook.
     // +optional
     Command []string `json:"command,omitempty"`
 }

-// HookType can be pre, post or during rollout type HookType string

-const (
-    // RolloutHook execute webhook during the canary analysis
-    // The webhook is called at the beginning of the analysis execution process.
-    RolloutHook HookType = "rollout"
-    // PreRolloutHook execute webhook before routing traffic to canary
-    // The webhook is executed after checking the status of the pod and before the analysis actually starts.
-    PreRolloutHook HookType = "pre-rollout"
-)

 type SessionAffinity struct {
     // CookieName is the key that will be used for the session affinity cookie.